The Bankruptcy Means Test

 Step 2: Expenses and Required Payments

-If your income exceeds the state median, the means test continues -- and gets a lot more complicated.
-You must figure out whether you would have enough disposable income left, after subtracting allowed expenses, to pay off at least some of your unsecured debts (credit card bills, medical debt, and so on).
+If your income exceeds the state median, the means test continues--and gets a lot more complicated.
+You must figure out whether you would have enough disposable income left, after subtracting allowed expenses, to pay off some of your unsecured debts (credit card bills, medical debt, and so on).
 If your disposable income is equal to our more than a minimum amount set by law, you will not be allowed to use Chapter 7.
 If you want to file for bankruptcy, you'll have to use Chapter 13 instead.
-And, because your income exceeds the state median, you will have to use a five-year repayment plan (those whose income is less than the state median can repay debts over only three years, if they choose to use Chapter 13).
+And, because your income exceeds the state median, you will have to use a five-year repayment plan (those whose income is less than the state median can repay debts over only three years if they choose to use Chapter 13).

 Crunching the Numbers

-The chart below provides median family income data.
 If your income is less than the state median, the means test is relatively straightforward.
 For those with higher incomes, however, the means test is quite complex.
 Not only will you have to do pages of calculations, but you'll have to find the correct income and expense figures for your area and household size.
+To find the figures, you'll start by going to the U.S. Court's means testing page.
+In the box entitled "Data Required for Completing the 122A Forms and the 122C Forms," select the most recent time period and click "Go."
+It will take you to a page with links to your state's median income, as well as the state and national standards for food, housing, and other expenses.
+For example, to find a state-by-state median income chart, click on "Median Family Income Based on State/Territory and Family Size."

 Bankruptcy Means Test Calculator